Lower bound of the expressibility of ansatzes for Variational Quantum Algorithms: Preliminaries

-The hybrid algorithm tries to optimize the expectation value, computed on a quantum computer, by classically varying the parameters $\theta$.
+As depicted in Fig.~\ref{fig:vqediagram}, the optimization of the expectation value of the problem Hamiltonian is classical.
+This hybrid algorithm tries to optimize (minimize) the expectation value of $\hat{H}$ with respect to a quantum state computed using quantum computer, by classically varying the parameters $\theta$.
 This is done by writing the Hamiltonian $\hat{H}$ as a weighted sum of spin operators.

-where $c_i$ are the weights, $\hat{P}_i$ is a Pauli string on $N$ qubits i.e. $\hat{P}_i\in\left\{I,X,Y,Z\right\}^{\otimes N}$ and $k$ denotes the number of such Pauli strings needed to represent the Hamiltonian.
+where $c_i$ are the weights, $\hat{P}_i$ is a Pauli string on $N$ qubits i.e.,$\hat{P}_i\in\left\{I,X,Y,Z\right\}^{\otimes N}$ and $k$ denotes the number of such Pauli strings needed to represent the Hamiltonian.